Chatterino/chatterino2/CONTRIBUTING.md

 You may not use AI assistance for contributing to Chatterino, unless you follow these points:

-- You have made significant (non-AI generated) Pull Requests before.
+- You have made substantial (non-AI generated) Pull Requests before.
 - Test your changes locally on your computer and check that no other functionality was broken.
 - You have reviewed the generated code.
 - You add a note in the Pull Request description.